Mazdallier/Roboticcraft/README.md

 =============
 Robotic craft is a mod for Minecraft which adds mechanised robots to the game.
 Originally creator: Meadowcottage.
-Currently Maintained by: Meadowcottage.
+Currently Maintained by: Meadowcottage, Warlordjones, Zarthrion.
-Contributing
+Contributing: Meadowcottage, Warlordjones, Zarthrion.

 Contributing
 =============